 Other bioenergy products are mostly used for generation of heat and electricity.
 Examples of such products are wood pellets, bio-oil and lignin.
-Wood pellets
+Wood pellets have gained popularity in Europe as a means to reduce $CO_2$ emissions of heat and electricity generation.
+In Canada, the amount of deadwood suitable for pellet production has increased significantly due to the pine beetle infestation.
+Even if

-20 M.J.
-John & S. Thomas (2008).
-Biofibres and biocomposites.
-In: Carbohydrate Polymers, 71, pp. 343-364.
+John, M.J. & Thomas, S. (2008) Biofibres and biocomposites.
+Carbohydrate Polymers 71:343-364.

-21 Energy Independence and Security Act of 2007.
+Energy Independence and Security Act of 2007.

-22 The realism of this goal for ethanol from woody biomass can be put into question.
+The realism of this goal for ethanol from woody biomass can be put into question.
 See discussion on scale-up of the production of other types of fuels based on woody biomass in Chapter 12.